farrantch/chasefarrant.com/site/about.md

 layout: layouts/base.njk
 ---

-# about me
+# Background
 Back in college, I used to play guitar in a band called <a href="https://open.spotify.com/artist/1XvxAZS5waAnVv4OEnZDVA" target="_blank">Catch Amy</a>.
-These recordings are from ~2012 and our album is _really_ more of a demo tape!
+These recordings are from ~2012, and our album is really more of a demo tape.
 I do miss writing and producing music.
 Hopefully, that is something I can get back to eventually.

-I love the outdoors and I'm an avid snow skier and dirt biker.
-I have recently overhauled the 3 dirtbikes I used to ride growing up.
+I love dabbling in side projects.
+If you have a project needing DevSecOps or Cloud expertise, hit me up!
+I also have experience quickly spinning up backend APIs with Python and FastAPI.
+I am not a front-end web developer (in case it wasn't obvious).
+However, I embrace my weakness by utilizing simple design philosophies.
+This site is held together with plain ol' HTML and CSS.

-Finally, I love dabbling in side projects.
-If you have a project where you need DevOps or Cloud expertise, hit me up!
-I also have experience quickly spinning up backend APIs with python and FastAPI.
-You may have noticed that I am absolutely _not_ a front-end developer.
+I love the outdoors and grew up snow skiing and riding dirt bikes.
+I recently overhauled the three dirt bikes I used to ride growing up.

 &nbsp;
-# contact
+# Contact

 Email: hello [at] chasefarrant.com